ATFutures/who/README.md

 Bristol is a city in South West England with a population density of 3,892/km2, according the the UK Office of National Statistics (2015), making the district one of the most densely populated district in the UK.
 Bristol OSM network dataset is shown in the figure below; showing what could be considered ideal positional accuracy and completeness expected of an OSM dataset.

-In order to inspect the dataset, we placed 2km by 2km grids at the geometrical centre of all the district (Fig.xx(a)), providing a good cross-section of the street network across Bristol.
+In order to inspect the dataset, we placed 2km by 2km grids at the geometrical centre of all the district (Figure @ref(fig:osmbris), left), providing a good cross-section of the street network across Bristol.
 A careful visual inspection of each of the grid revealed very high positional accuracy and completeness of OSM network datasets.

 <div class="figure">
 <img src="fig/quality grid_osm_bristol.png" alt="(a) The OSM map of Bristol, with 2km x 2km grids placed at the centre of each administrative ward, and (b) the 2km x 2km grid at the centre of Bishopston administrative ward" width="100%" />